levanthang23092002/survey_module/README.md

 This project is a backend application built using [NestJS](https://nestjs.com/), a framework for building efficient, scalable Node.js server-side applications.
 NestJS leverages TypeScript and provides a modular architecture for easy maintenance and extension.

-## Database Schema

-### 1. User Table

-- **Purpose:**
-  - This table is used to manage user authentication and authorization.
-It stores the login credentials of users, which allows the system to differentiate between various users and grant appropriate access permissions based on their roles.
-- **Usage:**
-  - The `user` table is critical for user management and ensuring secure access to the system.
-It supports login functionality and role-based access control, ensuring that only authorized users can access certain features of the application.

-### 2. Instance Table

-- **Purpose:**
-  - The `instance` table is used to manage specific events or instances within the system.
-It also tracks who the admin of each event is, thus controlling management rights and event-related activities.
-- **Usage:**
-  - This table helps in organizing and managing different events or sessions.
-It ensures that each instance has a designated admin, who has the authority to manage the event, assign tasks, and monitor progress.

-### 3. Response Table

-- **Purpose:**
-  - The `response` table is designed to store the answers provided by users in surveys.
-It enables the system to collect, store, and analyze the feedback received from users.
-- **Usage:**
-  - The `response` table plays a crucial role in survey management.
-By storing user responses, it allows for detailed analysis and reporting on the collected data, helping in making informed decisions based on survey results.

-## Justification for Additional Tables

-To extend the initial request functionality, the following tables were added:

-- **User Table**: To enable user login and manage authentication.
-- **Instance Table**: To define and manage events, including admin assignments.
-- **Response Table**: To capture and analyze survey responses effectively.

-These additions enhance the flexibility and scalability of the system, allowing it to handle more complex scenarios, such as event management and survey analysis.

 ## Installation

 ### Prerequisites